The 12 Key Peer-To-Peer Lending Risks

 - Losing money from foreign currency fluctuations (currency risk).

 Introduction: how big are the risks of peer-to-peer lending?

-From 2005 until 2022, the P2P lending industry has shown individual lenders across Europe just how stable and resilient it is.
+From 2005 until mid-2023, the P2P lending industry has shown individual lenders across Europe just how stable and resilient it is.
 Easily surviving the Great Recession/financial crisis of 2008 and offering remarkably sturdy returns after the 1-in-300-year pandemic recession of 2020 and on through the ongoing lockdowns in 2021.

 Even so, despite our best efforts across many pages and research articles, and well over 100 citations in the major national press, not quite all 4thWay users have been prepared for some of the inevitable peer-to-peer lending risks.